 Maintaining debt collection compliance requires that bank and credit union collections agents must abide by strict – and often conflicting – federal and state regulations.
 Automation of this process is the most proven way for financial institutions to consistently enforce required debt recovery actions.

-- Performing (or preventing) recovery actions (calls for payment, etc.) based on specific timelines and debtor/account statuses
+- Perform (or prevent) recovery actions (calls for payment, etc.) based on specific timelines and debtor/account statuses

-- Maintaining documents and reports that detail completion of all required steps
+- Maintain documents and reports that detail completion of all required steps

 For example, CARM-Pro™ automating debtor management software programs ensure that debt collectors only communicate with fully automated communications through the attorney of a client who filed bankruptcy, and not directly with the debtor.

-Banks and credit unions can leverage automated collections software to:
+Bank and credit union collection agents can leverage the CARM-Pro automated debt collections platform to:

 - Eliminate the risks of improper or missed steps, reports and documentation

-- Proactively pre-notify customers about billing of payments due, to increase money collection
+- Proactively pre-notify customers according to client communication preferences about billing of payments due, to increase money collection

-- Maintain relationships with clients by training debtors to pay your financial institution’s debts first, via automated collection enhancement tools such as regular payment reminders; prompt recognition for honoring payment; and consistent reinforcement of the bank’s intention to follow through on debt recovery.
+- Maintain relationships with clients by creating custom payment plans and training debtors to pay your financial institution’s debts first, via automated collection enhancement and compliance tools.
+CARM-Pro’s advanced features enable regular payment reminders; prompt recognition for honoring payment; and consistent reinforcement of the bank’s intention to follow through on debt recovery.

-CARM-Pro™ – Collections and Recovery Manager Professional by Intelligent Banking Solutions™ enables bankers to automate debt collections far better than less sophisticated systems that cannot manage this level of debtor contact.
+CARM-Pro™ – Collections and Recovery Manager Professional by Intelligent Banking Solutions™ enables bankers to automate debt collections far better than less sophisticated debt collection platforms that cannot manage this level of debtor contact.

 The shift in U.S. national leadership and its corresponding political landscape is prompting expectations of increased banking industry regulation, including more stringent Consumer Financial Protection Bureau (CFPB) compliance enforcement.